gphat/censorinus/README.md

 methods to send the metric regardless.
 Note that the sample rate will *also* be sent.
 This is a convenience method to allow you to do your own sampling and pass that along to this library.

+## Max Queue Size

+You may provide a `maxQueueSize` when creating a client.
+Doing so will prevent the accidental unbounded growth of the metric send queue.
+If the limit is reached then new metrics **will be dropped** until the queue has room again.
+Logs will be emitted in this case.

 # Notes